LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Brain Rot is Persistent After Mitigation

-\textbf{Training-free Mitigation via Reflective Reasoning.} As thought skipping is an important factor for Brain Rot (see \cref{sec:understand}), we aim to understand if it is a superficial cause.
-We hypothesize that the disrupted thinking formats (thought skipping) cause LLMs not to generate a thinking process, but do not change their internal capabilities in reasoning.
-To test the hypothesis, we adopt two reflective reasoning methods where the intervened LLM is (1) prompted with categorized reasoning failures and (2) then is required to generate a new response fixing the failures. \revision{ For \emph{Self-Reflect}, we use the inference model itself to provide the failure critique, and for \emph{Ext-Reflect}, we use a stronger external model (GPT-4o-mini) instead.
-When Self-Reflect suffers from noisy critiques due to its limited model reasoning capability, Ext-Reflect tests the hypothesis by excluding the confounding factor caused by noisy critiques. } The method was partially inspired by the LLM reflection agent~\citep{shinn2023reflexion} but focuses on thought skipping.
-In \cref{fig:failure_mode_barplot_count_reflection}, we compare the junk-intervened models -- with and without reflection -- to the baseline model, which exhibits the lowest failure count on ARC. \revision{ Although both Self-Reflect and Ext-Reflect effectively reduce the thought skipping phenomenon, they present quite distinct consequences.
+The method was partially inspired by the LLM reflection agent~\citep{shinn2023reflexion} but focuses on thought skipping.
+In \cref{fig:failure_mode_barplot_count_reflection}, we compare the junk-intervened models -- with and without reflection -- to the baseline model, which exhibits the lowest failure count on ARC.
+Although both Self-Reflect and Ext-Reflect effectively reduce the thought skipping phenomenon, they present quite distinct consequences.
 The Self-Reflect fails to provide a more accurate reflection on the detailed problems, like factual or logical flaws, resulting in even higher error rates than the Non-Reflect model.
 Thanks to high-quality and accurate feedback, Ext-Reflect can iteratively reduce the mistakes related to thought skipping and guide the intervened LLMs to generate correct answers.
 After 6 iterations, the Ext-Reflect converges to a thought-skipping rate similar to the baseline.
 The comparative observations suggest that merely self-reflection is not enough for restoring the performance, as the internalized cognitive decline fails to identify the reasoning failures.
-Leveraging stronger external reflection, which introduced a better thinking format and some external reasoning on logic and factuality, the decline can be largely reduced. }
+Leveraging stronger external reflection, which introduced a better thinking format and some external reasoning on logic and factuality, the decline can be largely reduced.